jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 }
 ```

-to get our user input, we will use the `prompt` libtrary. which takes an object config, namely `name` which is how the data is returned, and `description` which is the question to ask the user.
+To get our user input, we will use the `prompt` libtrary. which takes an object config, namely `name` which is how the data is returned, and `description` which is the question to ask the user.

 ```js
 const askWhatToDo = [